The Princess (2022) Review

-The Princess opens with the title character (Joey King, The Conjuring, Welcome to the Blumhouse) waking up groggy to find herself locked in a tower with only vague memories of how she got there.
+The Princess opens with the title character (Joey King, The Conjuring, Wish Upon) waking up groggy to find herself locked in a tower with only vague memories of how she got there.
 Within minutes she has to deal with a pair of soldiers with ill intent, both of whom she quite violently dispatches with moves that include a lethal kick and a hairpin through the eye.

-As that probably told you, The Princess tosses all notions of historical accuracy, or any kind of accuracy really right out the window.
-Director Le-Van Kiet (The Requin, The Ancestral) takes Ben Lustig (The Thirst) and Jake Thornton and runs with it.
+As that probably told you, The Princess tosses all notions of historical accuracy, or any kind of accuracy really, right out the window.
+Director Le-Van Kiet (The Requin, The Ancestral) takes Ben Lustig (The Thirst) and Jake Thornton’s script and runs with it.
 After his last two films, he knew he needed to repeat the success of his last hit, the female-fronted action film Furie.
 And he goes all out to do just that.